Lessons Learned from July 4th Prevention Project

 The Phone Card Experiment

 Even before we analyzed the meme results, we suspected effort might matter.
-The phone cards were our attempt to reduce it.
+The phone cards were our attempt to reduce decision making effort in a stressful scenario.

 The Airtag Saga